sebastiannbrown/sebastiannbrown.github.io/_pages/publications.md

 **Other Research**

 {% for post in site.research %}
-{% if post.title != 'How Much Can I Make?
+{% if post.title == 'How Much Can I Make?
 Insights on Belief Updating in the Labor Market (with Kenneth Chan)' %}
-{% if post.title != 'Baseball and life expectancy: evidence from linked historical data (with Joseph Price and Jacob Van Leeuwen)' %}
+{% elsif post.title == 'Baseball and life expectancy: evidence from linked historical data (with Joseph Price and Jacob Van Leeuwen)' %}
+{% else %}
 {% include archive-single.html %}
-{% endif %}
 {% endif %}
 {% endfor %}